piazza-energy/curated-resource-list/README.md

 This section is embarrassingly short, but reflects quite well the reality of things: there are very few standards around, with most of the platforms using proprietary solutions.

+- [ISO 50001](https://www.iso.org/iso-50001-energy-management.html) supports organizations in all sectors to use energy more efficiently, through the development of an energy management system
 - [SMETS2](https://www.gov.uk/government/consultations/smart-metering-equipment-technical-specifications-second-version) smart meter specs v2 adopted by UK
 - [IEEE P825](https://standards.ieee.org/project/825.html) - Guide for Interoperability of Transactive Energy Systems with Electric Power Infrastructure
 - [European Energy Flexibility Platform and Interface (EF-PI)](https://flexible-energy.eu/) - [link docs](http://fpai-ci.sensorlab.tno.nl/builds/fpai-documentation/development/html/) not really a standard, more a consortium of private companies trying to adopt a common toolset.